UN'S MILLENNIUM DEVELOPMENT GOALS

 Several of the sub-clauses within point 16 align directly with Five Talents' operating philosophy, namely ensuring 'responsive, inclusive, participatory and representative decision-making at all levels,' developing institutions of good 'governance' and promoting 'non-discriminatory…policies for sustainable development'.

-Our partners ensure these principles are put into practise through the owner-managed Trust Groups which form the basic building blocks of all our programmes.
+Our partners ensure these principles are put into practice through the owner-managed Trust Groups which form the basic building blocks of all our programmes.
 This is particularly critical when dealing with marginalised communities which have traditionally lacked empowerment, are dependant on aid, and have little or no history of democratic leadership.